 This may seem counterintuitive to everything you’ve been told in the past.
 But opting for a longer contract is one of the best ways to save money on web hosting.

 It’s human nature to be wary about a long-term deal.
-But less than $70 for four years of web hosting is likely the best deal you’ll find from a reputable web host.
+But less than $180 for three years of web hosting is one of the best deals you’ll find from a reputable web host.
 The deal is so good that you may even want to consider choosing a higher tier.
 This will ultimately accommodate higher volumes of traffic and improve the performance of your website.

-The best web hosting providers stand by their service.
-Hostinger offers a 30-day money-back guarantee.
-So if you change your mind after signing up, you can opt-out of your contract within the first month.
+Additionally, long-term deals in cases like this are relatively safe because the best web hosting providers stand by their service.
+Bluehost offers a 30-day money-back guarantee.
+So if you change your mind after signing up, you can opt out of your contract within the first month.

 Tip #4 — Bundle Domain Registration With Your Hosting Plan